bmitch26/Sentiment_Analysis_DFW_Sport_Teams/README.md

 # BERT and VADER for Sentiment Analysis of Dallas-Fort Worth Sport Teams

-2/8/2024 was a big day for Dallas-Fort Worth sports fans - On this day, the Cowboys hired a new defensive coordinator, the Rangers resigned one their all-star players, and the Mavericks traded for two key players right before the NBA trade deadline.
-As a result, I was curious to find out fan sentiment for all three teams.
-As a result, I scraped the most recent Reddit data from all three teams and compared the results to see which set of fans are the most generally positive and negative about their team.

-I predicted that each team would show a mostly positive sentiment about their team, with the Rangers showing the most.
-The Rangers are coming off of their first World Series win and after months of waiting, finally re-signed arguably their best playoff contributor.
-As for the Cowboys, I predicted that their fans would show the most negative sentiment towards their team, as they suffered a huge playoff loss and the new defensive coordinator hire may be a bit controversial.

-As for the VADER model, I predicted that it will show a very high level of accuracy in predicting sentiment of the web scraped
-Reddit comments due to its high level of previous training data and its well-known regard for sentiment analysis.

-My hypothesis for the teams proved true - that is, the Rangers showed the greatest ratio of positive-to-negative comments.
-On the other hand, the Cowboys had the worst positive-to-ratio.

-As for the VADER model, my hypothesis was moderately accurate.
-The model inaccurately classified some comments, and it had trouble classifying any score at all for a number of other comments as well.
-Therefore, definitive numbers cannot be conclusively drawn from the model, but general conclusions can be.
+On the day of 2/8/24, the Rangers re-signed one of their star players in Adolis Garcia, the Cowboys hired a new defensive coordinator, and the Mavericks traded for two new players at the trade deadline.
+As a result, I was curious to see recent fan sentiment given the big day of moves.
+To bring this to the test, I gathered the newest comments for each subreddit, I hypothesized that the fans of each team would show positivity for the new moves that each team had made.

+The VADER model was modertately effective in accurately sorting comments when analyzing various comment samples of each category.
+It generally sorted positive vs. negative comments accurately, but it did not show effectiveness in determining sentiment of a large number of comments for comments scraped from all 3 subreddits.
+Therefore, definitive conclusions cannot be drawn.
+It generally characterized all 3 teams as mostly showing a positive sentiment.

+The BERT model, although not perfect, and trading off for a much greater training time, proved far more reliable in sorting comments when analyzing various comment samples.
+While the VADER model characterized all three subreddits as generally positive, the BERT model characterized all three as showing a majority amount of comments as neutral, with the Rangers then showing more positive comments than negative, and the Cowboys and Mavericks being mostly negative.
+Although this disproves my hypothesis, the sentiments make sense when realizing that the Rangers had just won their first World Series, the Mavericks had been struggling lately, and the Cowboys had just been eliminated early in the playoffs when they had been expected to contend for a championship.

+In all, although more computationally expensive, I believe the BERT model showed greater results, and for this set of data was the best choice.